mcveanlab/treeseq-inference/README.md

 real data, this code is kept isolated in the ``human-data`` directory.
 Except for the human data pipeline, everything is intended to be run from the repository root.

-We assume from here on that you have cloned this github repository into a directory called `treeseq-inference`, e.g. using
+We assume from here on that you have cloned this github repository into a directory called e.g.
+`treeseq-inference`, and are running commands from within it, e.g. using

 ```
 git clone https://github.com/mcveanlab/treeseq-inference
+cd treeseq-inference
 ```

 ## Human data